 Litigation funding gives lawyers and law firms freedom from the problems associated with conventional lending options.
-Bank loans weigh down your balance sheet and can affect the personal credit of the guaranteeing partners or members of the firm.
+Bank loans weigh down your balance sheet and can affect the personal credit of the guaranteeing of the firm.

 Litigation funding does not impose these burdens.
 Instead, practitioners, firms, and legal departments can use their best assets—their caseloads—to further client and firm interests.
 With such positive benefits, the only question you may have remaining is, “How much can I get?”

 Litigation Funding Sizes Are Tailored to Your Caseload